appsparkler/study/GCP/notes.md

 ## Theoretical Questions
 1. What are the advantages of cloud platform?
 1. What are regions and zones?
+1. What are committed-discounts?
+1. What are preemptible VMs?

 ## Practical Exercies